At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 6. Bushnell Engage Riflescope

-Objective Lens: 50 mm | Magnification range: Between 6X and 24X | 30 mm tube
+Objective Lens: 50 mm | Magnification Range: Between 6X and 24X | 30 mm tube

 Key Features: